 Another option is to just pick up something like these Hanes underwear from Target too!
 If you already have plenty of underwear you love but need something for postpartum, these would work great!

 These are especially useful if birth caused hemorrhoids or if you needed stitches.
 They’re an easy way to help heal from both of those!

-I used a ton of witch hazel pads after birth with Roy since I had both stitches and hemorrhoids but I didn’t need them as much after Penelope.
-I did still love using them now and then after her birth though since they just help calm down any issues you may be experiencing!
+I used a ton of Tucks witch hazel pads after birth with Roy since I had both stitches and hemorrhoids.
+However, I didn’t need them as much after Penelope or Miles.

 6. Peri bottle